New U.S. rocket blasts off from Virginia launch pad

 California-based SpaceX completed three test flights and last year began delivering cargo to the station under its $1.6 billion contract.

 The debut of Orbital Sciences' Antares rocket was delayed by the construction of its launch pad at the Mid-Atlantic Regional Spaceport, located on the southern end of NASA's Wallops Island facility.
-NASA has flown thousands of smaller suborbital rockets, high-altitude balloons and research aircraft from Wallops over the past 68 years.
+Two launch attempts last week were canceled due to a last-minute technical problem followed by bad weather at the launch site.

 (Reporting by Irene Klotz in Cape Canaveral, Florida; Editing by Eric Beech)